mie-lab/mobility_generation/README.md

     - loss 0.001
     - adding xy coordinate information
         - use geo encoding method
-    - TODO: include time as feature
+    - Include time as feature, using time2vec
+    - batchsize: 64-128 (max 32k - 64k tokens, if one sequence = 512 lengths).
+1153 batch per epoch, 172,950 steps for 150 epochs

 ## Metrics (TODO: check more metrics from other studies)